 The trigger (subflow_trigger) marks the moment of interaction with the subflow.
 Usually the actor is the user (e.g., clicking “Sign in with passkey”), but in some cases the system can be the actor too (e.g., during passkey enrollment with conditional mediation).

-Note that steps can run before the trigger fires.
+Note that steps can run before the interaction happens.
 For example, during passkey login the get-options step may complete in the background while the UI renders a “Sign in with passkey” button.
-The trigger fires only when the user clicks that button.
-If the user never clicks, there is no trigger — meaning there was no interaction with this subflow.
+The interaction happens only when the user clicks that button.
+If the user never clicks, there was no interaction with this subflow.

-Corbado Observe uses the trigger to calculate how long it takes the user to interact with a subflow and to determine if a subflow should be included in certain dashboards or not.
+Corbado Observe uses the interaction moment to calculate how long it takes the user to interact with a subflow and to determine if a subflow should be included in certain dashboards or not.

 | Field | Description |